Finnea: History

-The village is known for its association with Myles "The Slasher" O'Reilly whose monument in the town (pictured) relates how he died on 5 August 1646 defending the Bridge of Finnea against English forces.
+The village is known for its association with Myles "The Slasher" O'Reilly whose monument in the town (pictured) relates how he died on 5 August 1646 defending the Bridge of Finea against English-Scottish forces.
 Percy French also mentioned the Bridge of Finnea in his ballad "Come Back Paddy Reilly".

-Finnea lies on land between Lough Sheelin and Lough Kinale, and the bridge crosses the River Inny flowing between them.
+Finnea lies on land between Lough Sheelin and Lough Kinale, and the bridge crosses the River Inny, flowing between them.

 Finnea is also the birthplace of writer Dermot Healy.
-Thomas Davis celebrated Finnea with his ballad 'The Flower of Finnea'.
+Thomas Davis celebrated the village with his ballad "The Flower of Finae".
 Finnea is also known for its scenery, fishing and game shooting which attract many foreign tourists.

 Victoria Cross recipient, General Sir Mark Walker, was born in Gore Port, Finnea.
 He was the brother of Sir Samuel Walker, 1st Baronet, who was appointed Lord Chancellor of Ireland by Gladstone in 1892.

-Demographics

-The area had a population of 317 in the 2006 Census, a 21.9% increase from the 2002 Census.